luiskatari666-eng/libre-fm/README.md

 ---

-Yes, Libre.fm is closed to new registrations.
-However, whatever happens next will be relevant still.
+Yes, Libre.fm is open again with a waitlist for new registrations.